Last Updated on: 19th June 2023, 06:42 pm

 One of my favorite tools for picking up phrases is the website Omniglot.
 Check out their list of common Thai phrases before your trip.

 Note that Thai is a tonal language that has five basic tones, so pronunciation and tone change the meaning of the vocabulary.
 If you are speaking to a local and your tone is wrong, it’s common for them not to understand what you are trying to say.
 Do not take it personally!
-The language just works very differently than the way English works.
+The language just works very differently from the way English works.

 Final thought: Download a good translator app, like Google Translate, before your trip!
 It helps not just with face-to-face communication, but also with signs and written instructions!